beartell/mbase/README.md

 find_package(mbase.libs REQUIRED COMPONENTS inference)
 ```

 This will find the inference SDK.
-In order to link both include directories and link libraries, write the following:
+In order to set the include directories and link the libraries, write the following:

 ```cmake
 target_compile_features(<your_target> PUBLIC cxx_std_17)